-Arizona alone (according to AZ Republic).
-Jack Frye also had sizeable ranch holdings in the
+Arizona alone (according to the Arizona Republic newspaper).
+Jack Frye also had sizeable ranch

-panhandle of Texas, and oil interests.
-In the 1950's, Jack bought the "Nevajac Ranch" at
+holdings in the panhandle of Texas and oil interests.
+In the 1950's, Jack bought the 'Nevajac

-Crystal River Florida.
-Mr. Frye was the first rancher outside of the King Ranch in Texas to own
+Ranch' at Crystal River Florida.
+Mr. Frye was the first rancher outside of the King Ranch in

-and breed Santa Gertrudis cattle at his Sedona. --Sedona Airport on Tabletop Mountain?
-Jack
+Texas to own and breed Santa Gertrudis cattle at his Sedona.
+Sedona Airport on Tabletop

-and Helen Frye personally surveyed the location in 1941 and found it suitable for an airstrip.
+Mountain?
+Jack and Helen Frye personally surveyed the location in 1941 and found it suitable

-However, by October, Jack Frye acquired another parcel of property near Cornville Arizona and
+for an airstrip.
+However by October, Jack Frye acquired another parcel of property near

 A long time ago in a decidedly different time,